PrimaveraDeveloper/lithium/dir/rose/specs/rps-spec-1.0.md

 }
 ```

-### All IRS Operations

-The service provides the following operations for IRS:

-- `GetIncomeTaxPT`: Retrieve the income tax for Portugal.

 ## Back-office

 The Rose People Service also provides a back-office that allows some users - known as managers - to manage the service.